jakelandau/FilmLoggerDotNET/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/jakelandau/FilmLoggerDotNET/total) ![GitHub last commit](https://img.shields.io/github/last-commit/jakelandau/filmloggerdotnet) ![GitHub issues](https://img.shields.io/github/issues/jakelandau/FilmLoggerDotNET) ![GitHub](https://img.shields.io/github/license/JakeLandau/FilmLoggerDotNET)

-With the creation of FilmLogger in 2016, and the refactoring of FilmLogger v2 in 2021, we took Python and Tkinter as far as they could go.
-It turns out those really don't get very far.
+I built FilmLogger in 2016, and refactored it into FilmLogger v2 in 2021, and we took Python and Tkinter as far as they could go.

+It turns out those don't go very far.

-Built with Steve Ballmer's next-generation .NET framework, combined with the bold new frontier of the Information Superhighway, FilmLogger has a new lease on life.
-Welcome to the third generation of FilmLogger technology.
+Built with Steve Ballmer's next-generation .NET technology, combined with the bold new frontier of the Information Superhighway, FilmLogger has a new lease on life.
+Welcome to the third generation of FilmLogger software.

-With the power of the new NT Kernel, this is no longer FilmLogger 3.11 For Workgroups. *This,* is:
+And now, with the added power of the new NT Kernel, this is no longer FilmLogger 3.11 For Workgroups. *This,* is:

 # FilmLogger NT 3.51